LeslieDancey/FME_Desktop_Advanced/the_generic_readerwriter.md

 - Writer Formats.
 Select a handful of the most common formats like Shape, AutoCAD DWG, GML, and MapInfo TAB; then click OK.

 Then click OK twice more until all the dialogs are closed.

+**5)** Link Parameter

+Now, in the Navigator window, expand the parameters for the Generic Writer.
+Locate the Output Format parameter.
+Right-click it and choose Link to User Parameter.

+Select the newly created OutputFormat parameter and click OK.
+Now when the workspace is run, the choice of output format will be between these few:

+**6)** Expose Format Attribute

+The other, final, task we can do here is to output the features to their original table.
+To do this we need to know where they came from, and that is obtained from a format attribute called fme_feature_type.

+Open the properties dialog for the Reader feature type and click the Format Attributes tab.

+Put a checkmark next to fme_feature_type and click OK to close the dialog: